wmde/wikibase-release-pipeline/README.md

 ## Release Process

-Wikibase and related software gets release through this repository.
-The process for releasing involves defining the release in this repository, testing all the components of the release together and finally publishing them.
+WBS Deployment Kit and WBS Service Images get released via this repository.
+The process involves defining all upstream component versions to be used, building Service Images, testing all the images together and finally publishing them.

 ### Release Checklist Phabricator Template